 Our Adélie penguin Says…

 I may be as cute as a button and lots of fun to watch as I race around and slide on my belly, but my numbers are dropping at a rapid rate.
-Over half of my numbers have decreased in the last 25 years due to global warming and illegal fishing, so I need your help to survive.
+Our number has decreased massively due to global warming and illegal fishing, so I need your help to survive.
 Please sponsor me today to help WWF protect my habitat and reduce the numbers of fisherman that come into my home.
 We might only be small but we need somewhere to live and play too, and if you could help that would be very welcome.